NikKowPHP/social-brain/chapters/chapter-17.5.md

 You are ready.
 You have your baton.
 Now it's time to step onto the stage.

 ---
+### **The Next Level: Protocol Stacks**

+Mastery is not defined by knowing a list of tools, but by knowing how to combine them dynamically.
+In Part III, we will focus on **Protocol Stacks**—layering the Core Trio with the Ensemble Toolkit to create integrated, powerful performances for complex scenarios.
+Your goal shifts from executing a single protocol perfectly to choosing the right sequence of tools for the music the moment requires.

+---
 ### **Your Official Training Program: The 30-Day Challenge**

 You now have the full toolkit.
 It may feel like a lot.
 That feeling is normal, and it is why this book has an official training program.